 p is the index of the individual period within the applicable WLTP test cycle.

-The considered period shall be the applicable WLTP test cycle.
+The considered periods shall be the low phase, medium phase, high phase and the applicable WLTP test cycle.

 [4.5.5.1.3.
 Individual charge-sustaining fuel consumption for OVC-FCHVs and NOVC-FCHVs

 The charge-sustaining fuel consumption for an individual vehicle shall be calculated using the following equation: